 (Use any compression setting you choose with this step)

 - Save the Zip file with a name meaningful only to you

 - Create a new Zip file, add* the first Zip file to it, and Encrypt this time

 - You may want to permanently delete the first, unencrypted Zip file created in step 2 at this point (press Shift+Delete)

 *Note: You cannot add one Zip file to another by using drag and drop in an open WinZip window.
 When you drop a Zip file into an open WinZip window, the assumption made by the program is that you want to open that Zip file.
-You should click the Add Files button on the Edit tab instead.
+You should click the From PC or Cloud button on the Create/Share (Edit) Tab instead.

 These steps will produce an encrypted Zip file which will display only the name of the first Zip file when it is opened.

 If you have any questions about this information please email Technical Support.